 MAC 795.
 Independent Study & Research.
 1-3 credits.

-Advanced study and research in accounting subjects not ordinarily covered by regulary scheduled courses.
+Advanced study and research in accounting subjects not ordinarily covered by regularly scheduled courses.
 P: Approval of the Masters of Accounting Coordinator and the Accounting Department Chair.